RamoneRobertson/RamoneRobertson/README.md

 👯 I’m looking to collaborate on: Community driven tech events and collaborative coding sessions.

 📫 How to reach me: Connect with me on LinkedIn.
-[LinkedIn](https://www.linkedin.com/in/ramone-robertson/) 👍🏾
+[My Profile](https://www.linkedin.com/in/ramone-robertson/) 👍🏾

 ###